How often do Treasury bonds pay interest?

 While they are relatively safe investments, the primary risk is that inflation will erode your returns over the years.
 When you get the bond’s face value back, it won’t have the same purchasing power that it did 30 years earlier.

-Treasury bonds yield around 2.24 percent (as of early May), so they may not keep up with inflation over a longer period.
+Treasury bonds yield less than two percent (as of early November), so they may not keep up with inflation over a longer period.

 “Investors should plan on inflation over the next 30 years averaging around three percent,” McBride says.

 McBride says that in three decades, $1,000 will only have the buying power of $476, if inflation averages 2.5 percent over that period.

 “So, this is not something that’s going to grow your buying power or your wealth in any meaningful way,” McBride says.
 “And you’ve got tremendous interest-rate risk if, for some reason, you need to sell prior to maturity.”

 In that case, you’ll get more or less than the face value of the bonds.

 Treasury bonds do not currently pay a high rate of interest relative to history.
 With interest rates still close to all-time lows, now is not the best time to earn large interest payments as an investor in Treasury bonds.
 But as inflation picks up, investors may demand more in order to hold the government securities.

 Many people like the safety offered by investing in Treasury bonds, which are backed by the U.S. government.
 But that doesn’t mean the bonds are completely free from risk.
 Changes in interest rates impact the prices of bonds and when interest rates rise, bond prices fall.
 Purchasing a bond at a 2 percent yield today may seem like a safe bet, but if market rates rise to 4 percent in a year or two, the price you’d be able to sell your 2 percent bond for would fall meaningfully.